suatkocar/FilmMVC/README.md

 ## Contact

-For any inquiries, please contact Suat Kocar at suatkocar.dev@gmail.com.
+For any inquiries, please contact me at suatkocar.dev@gmail.com.